ramesh-singh-87/dream/system-design/README.md

 Since data is replicated across multiple replicas we can configure the no of acks for write and read operation when we consider the write/read as successful.
 These values will be trade offs between latency and consistency.

+Resolving Conflicts:
+A vector clock [server, version] is a pair associated with a data item.

+Handling failures:
+Gossip protocol can be used to detect failures.
+Each node maintains it's participant list and increment heartbeat counter, if some node's heartbeat is not incremented it will send it's participant list to random nodes and once confirmed by them, that node is marked failed or down.

+To handle temporary failures we use hinted handoff and move all reads/writes to neighbouring nodes.
+To handle permanent failures use Merkle trees

+**Deign Unique ID Generator**

+Approach 1: Generate IDs with auto increment database IDs.
+Things to note here is IDs will be incremented with no of servers.
+Approach 2: UUID generators.
+Approach 3: Single Ticket Server
+Approach 4: Twitter Snowflake

+Divide ID in different sections:
+Signed Bit: 1 bit (Always 0).
+TimeStamp bit: 41 bits
+Datacenter id: 5 bits
+Machine id: 5 bits
+Sequence number: 12 bit this will be reset to 0 every millisecond.